consilience/financial/README.md

  - [Development](doc/04-development.md)

 ### Issues
-Please use the [GitHub](https://github.com/kaperys/financial/issues) issue tracker to report bugs.
+Please use the [GitHub](https://github.com/consilience/iso8583/issues) issue tracker to report bugs.

 ### Contributing
 Please use the [HubFlow](https://datasift.github.io/gitflow/) branching strategy to contribute work, using the GitHub issue tracker ID as your branch key.
 For example, feature/1_ComposerSupport.

 If you would like to contribute to core (non-issue) work, please grep the codebase for `@todo`.

-### Author
-Mike Kaperys - <mike@kaperys.io> - <https://kaperys.io>

 ### License
-kaperys/financial is licensed under the MIT License - see the `LICENSE` file for details
+consilience/iso8583 is licensed under the MIT License - see the `LICENSE` file for details

 ## Change Log
 See [changelog.md](changelog.md)